jneurock/rocky-codes/README.md

 # TODO:

 Here's a high-level TODO list:
+* Add projects to home page
+* Add social icons to footer
+* Write about approach to things
+* Color modes (system, light, dark, laser)
+* Add tests
+* Check Lighthouse score
+* Check accessibility
+* Set up correct site metadata for Facebook and Twitter sharing
+* Maybe add photo to intro paragraph
 * Set up Netlify
 * Set up DNS to work with Netlify
   * Watch out for SSL issues and the www subdomain
   * Pretty sure Namecheap has A name records
-* Check out styled components (if that means what I think it means)
-* Mobile friendly styles
-* Color modes (system, light, dark, laser)
-* Check Lighthouse score
-* Check accessibility
-* Add tests
-* Add social icons to footer
-* Write about approach to things
-* Add web resume
-  * Maybe add page size selector or add download links for each size
-* Maybe add photo to intro paragraph
 * Write some more posts
-* Set up correct site metadata for Facebook and Twitter sharing
 * See if an svg minification or optimization plugin can be added for the build
 * Add tags to posts and allow Thoughts page to be filtered by them
 * Share the new site after good smoke testing